The Short-term Impact of Congestion Taxes on Ridesourcing Demand and Traffic Congestion: Evidence from Chicago: Conclusions and discussions

 \end{itemize}

 There are several takeaways from our empirical findings warranting further discussions.
-First, our empirical findings indicate that although the congestion tax notably reduces ridesourcing demand associated with the downtown area, traffic congestion is insignificantly improved as an expected consequence.
-A comprehensive and in-depth deciphering of the mechanisms behind this phenomenon would require microscopic individual-level survey data that are not available to us, but we can draw some potential explanations from the existing literature.
+To begin with, our empirical findings indicate that although the congestion tax notably reduces ridesourcing demand associated with the downtown area, traffic congestion is insignificantly improved.
+A comprehensive and in-depth deciphering of the mechanisms behind this phenomenon would require microscopic individual-level survey data that are unavailable to us, but we can draw some potential explanations from the existing literature and suggestive evidence. \xzhangadd{First, and most importantly, the finding that Chicago’s congestion tax has little or no impact on travel congestion may be related to the fact that ridesourcing trips represent a small fraction of overall trips in the system.
+Drawing on data from My Daily Travel survey\footnote{\xzhangadd{\url{https://www.cmap.illinois.gov/data/transportation/travel-survey}}} conducted in 2018 and 2019, we find that ridesourcing (including both solo rides and shared rides) is used for only 2.76\% of all trips associated with downtown Chicago during workday peak times, while personal automobiles are used for 31.79\% (as shown in Figure \ref{fig:fig_c1}).
+Given this, the effects of ridesourcing on congestion may be marginal.
+Therefore, the decrease in ridesourcing demand caused by the congestion tax will not significantly reduce traffic congestion.
+In this sense, it is reasonable to conclude that putting in policies aimed at reducing congestion caused by ridesourcing trips makes little sense without first addressing the vastly more important congestion caused by private automobile travel\footnote{\xzhangadd{\url{https://www.itf-oecd.org/app-based-ride-and-taxi-services-principles-regulation}}}.} Second, the travel mode for which ridesourcing is substituting determines whether the congestion tax, which significantly reduces ridesourcing demand, can eventually relieve traffic congestion.
 As the For-hire Vehicle Transportation Study published by the City of New York points out\footnote{\url{https://www1.nyc.gov/assets/operations/downloads/pdf/For-Hire-Vehicle-Transportation-Study.pdf}}, ridesourcing primarily substitutes for traditional taxis in the central business district (CBD).
-If it is the same in the downtown area of Chicago, the insignificant and marginal increase in traffic congestion estimated by our models is reasonable.
-Because most travelers who give up using ridesourcing following the implementation of the congestion tax are likely to switch to traditional taxis, on which they used to rely.
-In this context, the actual vehicles on the road would not change much, given that the reduced ridesourcing trips are primarily replaced by taxi trips.
-In the meantime, our measurement of traffic congestion may also be partially responsible for such empirical findings.
-As mentioned in Section \ref{S:3.2}, the traffic speed data used in our analysis mainly records the traffic condition of traffic segments that are almost arterial streets (non-highway streets).
-According to \cite{dhanorkar2022heterogeneous}, ridesourcing has a negligible impact on weekdays’ traffic volume of non-highway streets (0.042\%, $p=0.302$).
-This finding suggests that ridesourcing may be potentially not associated with weekdays’ traffic congestion on arterial roads.
-Therefore, the changes in ridesourcing demand would not notably affect the traffic congestion of traffic segments adopted in our analysis.
+If this situation holds in the downtown area of Chicago, then most travelers who give up using ridesourcing following the implementation of the congestion tax may likely switch to traditional taxis, which they used to rely on.
+In this case, actual vehicles on the road, as well as traffic congestion, may not change substantially because the reduced ridesourcing trips would be primarily replaced by taxi trips. \xzhangadd{Third, ridesourcing driver supply is unlikely to adjust in response to reduced demand in the short run because drivers might face difficulties in substituting to alternative work arrangements.
+Under such circumstances, the number of ridesourcing vehicles on the road will not change much, nor will the traffic congestion.} Fourth, our measurement of traffic congestion may also be partially responsible for the insignificant impact of the congestion tax on the traffic congestion estimated by our models.
+As mentioned in Section \ref{S:3.2}, the traffic speed data used in our analysis mainly records the traffic condition of traffic segments that are almost arterial streets.
+The finding might be different if collector and local roads are taken into account.